If your roof is showing signs of damage, you’re probably asking the big question:

 In Utah, this decision is even more important.
 Between heavy snow, high winds, and intense sun exposure, small roofing issues can quickly turn into bigger problems if handled incorrectly.

 The right choice comes down to your roof’s age, the extent of damage, and long-term cost, not just the cheapest option today.
+This guide walks you through exactly how to make that call, with real cost numbers and Utah-specific factors that most articles leave out.

 Takeaways: Roof Repair vs Replacement in Utah